 Offerings include Selected Topics in the History of the Jewish People and the State of Israel (available in English, Russian, Arabic, and French) and a variety of courses taught in Hebrew about Israeli society and politics, Jerusalem, and the Middle East.

 You will take a mathematics placement test prior to beginning your studies.
-If you select the Exact and Life Sciences track, you’ll take calculus courses at the appropriate level (at least 11 hours each semester).
+If you select the Exact and Life Sciences track or the Business/Economics track, you’ll take calculus courses at the appropriate level (at least 11 hours each semester).
 If you select the Humanities and Social Sciences track, you’ll take the semester-long course Introduction to Probability (5 hours).
 All courses are taught in Hebrew.

 Our program offers a number of introductory courses that are taught in basic Hebrew.
 You’ll take at least one introductory course during the academic year.
 A wide range of subjects are available, such as psychology, business, statistics, international relations, and economics.
 Some of these courses are recognized by Hebrew University faculties in the Humanities, Social Sciences, and Science, and will not have to be repeated during the first year of bachelor’s studies.